-- (1) The implementation of the granting of restitution is reported to the head of the court that decides the case, accompanied by evidence of the implementation of the granting of the restitution. - (2) After the chairman of the court receives the evidence as referred to in paragraph (1), the chairman of the court announces the implementation on the notice board of the court concerned. - (3) A copy of the proof of implementation of the granting of restitution as referred to in paragraph (1) shall be submitted by the court to the victim or his/her heirs.
+- (1) The implementation of the granting of restitution is reported to the chairman of the court who decided the case, accompanied by evidence of the implementation of the granting of the restitution. - (2) After the chairman of the court receives the evidence as referred to in paragraph (1), the chairman of the court announces the implementation on the notice board of the court concerned.

+(3) A copy of the proof of implementation of the provision of restitution as referred to in paragraph (1) shall be submitted by the court to the victim or his heirs.